RBMK: History

 The RBMK was the culmination of the Soviet nuclear power program to produce a water-cooled power reactor with dual-use potential based on their graphite-moderated plutonium production military reactors.
 The first of these, Obninsk AM-1 ("Атом Мирный", Atom Mirny, Russian for "peaceful atom," analogous to the American Atoms for Peace) generated 5 MW of electricity from 30 MW thermal power, and supplied Obninsk from 1954 until 1959.
 Subsequent prototypes were the AMB-100 reactor and AMB-200 reactor both at Beloyarsk Nuclear Power Station.

-By using a minimalist design that used regular (light) water for cooling and graphite for moderation, it was possible to use fuel with a lower enrichment (1.8% enriched uranium instead of considerably more expensive 4% enrichment).
+The RBMK was a minimalist design that used regular (light) water for cooling and graphite for moderation, making it possible to use fuel with a lower enrichment (1.8% enriched uranium instead of considerably more expensive 4% enrichment).
 This allowed for an extraordinarily large and powerful reactor that could be built rapidly, largely out of parts fabricated on-site instead of by specialized factories.
-The initial 1000 MWe design also left room for development into yet more powerful reactors.
-For example, the RBMK reactors at the Ignalina Nuclear Power Plant in Lithuania were rated at 1500 MWe each, a very large size for the time and even for the early 21st century.
-For comparison, the EPR has a net electric nameplate capacity of 1600 MW (4500 MW_{thermal}) and is among the most powerful reactor types ever built.
+Because a containment building would have needed to be very large and expensive, doubling the cost of each unit, due to the large size of the RBMK, it was originally omitted from the design.
+It was argued by its designers that the RBMK's strategy of having each fuel assembly in its own channel with flowing cooling water was an acceptable alternative for containment.

+The RBMK was mainly designed at the Kurchatov Institute of Atomic Energy and NIKIET, headed by Anatoly Aleksandrov and Nikolai Dollezhal respectively, from 1964 to 1966.
+A top-secret invention patent for the RBMK design was filed by Aleksandrov, who personally took credit for the design of the reactor, with the Soviet patent office.
+The RBMK was proclaimed by some as the national reactor of the Soviet Union, probably due to nationalism because of its unique design, large size and power output.
+Meanwhile the VVER (an earlier Soviet reactor design) was called the "American reactor" due to the pressurized water (PWR) design shared with many Western reactors.
+The RBMK was favored over the VVER by the Soviet Union due to its ease of manufacture, due to a lack of a large and thick-walled reactor pressure vessel and relatively complex associated steam generators, and its large power output, which would allow the Soviet government to easily meet their central economic planning targets.